 Hmm…where’s that damn key? said Pat, patting himself down with a rising sense of urgency.

 We groaned, and scanned the sidewalk frantically as we walked.

 Maybe we’d have to just stay in Invercargill, and start a new life in the closest little town to Antarctica…

 Ah!
 Found it!
 Pat sighed, with obvious relief.

 I followed his gaze, and we both burst out laughing.

-There was the key, safely waiting for us in the ignition of the Indian Scout.
+There was the key, safely waiting for us in the ignition of our Indian motorbike.

-The bike was just where we’d left it, helmets and all.
+The key was just where we’d left it.

 Maybe we’d just time-travelled back to the 1950s.